Skip to content

 VSCode Aquarium

-A freshwater aquarium that lives inside your VS Code editor.
-Sprite-animated fish swim, feed, and grow while you code.
+A living freshwater aquarium inside your VS Code editor.
+Sprite-animated fish swim, feed, grow, school, patrol, and chase each other while you code.

 VSCode Aquarium Preview